 Energy system training is a massive subject in the fitness and athletic development industry.
-Few coaches would disagree that understanding energy systems training is vital to their efficiency as a strength and conditioning specialist and the longevity of their career.
 While many coaches understand the basics of what energy systems training is, they have trouble with the application of this knowledge in the construction of a fitness program.
-We thought we’d share some knowledge on not what the aerobic system is (though that is certainly important), but on how to actually construct a program focusing on the aerobic system for your clients.
-Learning how to program for the aerobic energy system is the first hurdle fitness coaches need to overcome.
+Here are the basics of creating workouts for the aerobic energy system.

-Before we move on, if you’d like to learn more about the basics behind OPEX Energy System Training Methodology, check out this comprehensive and free Energy System Training Guide OPEX HQ Coach Sam Smith put together specifically for fitness coaches.
+Before we move on, if you’d like to learn more about the basics behind Energy System Training, check out this comprehensive and free Energy System Training Guide created specifically for coaches.

 Week 5: Retest 2000m row